OctopusDeploy/blog/blog/2022-03/octopus-release-2022-q1/index.md

 ![screenshot that shows the new UI](azure-devops-issue-tracker.png "width=500")

 If your company has multiple Azure DevOps organizations, you can now connect Octopus to them all.
 When we built the functionality to associate build information with packages, we didn't plan for customers to access more than one Azure DevOps organization.
 We only added support to associate a single Azure DevOps organization.
-We've addressed this limitation.

-In this release, you have the option to configure multiple Azure DevOps organization URLs.
+In this release, we addressed this limitation and you have the option to configure multiple Azure DevOps organization URLs.
 This update means Octopus can show work items from more than one Azure DevOps organization as part of release creation or when looking at package metadata.

 To configure multiple URLs in Octopus, head to **Configuration ➜ Settings ➜ Azure DevOps Issue Tracker**.